Daymons15432/kiou-translate/README.md

 # KTranslate 🌍✨

-A simple and lightweight Node.js library for translating text using Gemini AI — fast, intuitive, and easy to use! 🧠💬
+A simple and lightweight Node.js library for translating text using Gemini AI, OpenAI, Claude, Cohere, Mistral, DeepSeek — fast, intuitive, and easy to use! 🧠💬

 ---